-Mobile massage services are available for returning clients, or those who schedule a consultation.
+Mobile massage services are available for returning clients, or those who schedule a phone consultation.

 We currently do not offer walk-in appointments.
 All appointments must be booked 12 hours prior to ensure each client receives the best treatment.

-In the privacy of the treatment room, you and your massage therapist will go over your intake form and reasons for seeking massage therapy.
-You will have the opportunity to discuss any concerns or to ask any questions you may have about massage therapy.
+In the privacy of the treatment room, you and your massage therapist will review your intake form and reasons for seeking massage therapy.
+You will have the opportunity to discuss any concerns or ask any questions about massage therapy.
 Your massage therapist will then briefly go over a plan for your massage therapy session.
 If you have any questions, feel free to speak up.

 You should feel some relief after a massage.
 Sometimes you may experience 24-48 hours of soreness.
 But it should be a good kind of sore like you just had a workout.
 After a massage, you should feel relaxed and mellow.
 That has to do with the changes in neurochemicals like serotonin and endorphins.

 Although the benefits are eminence, a one-time massage won’t instantly cure you.
-A lot of people expect to be cured in an hour an important question to ask yourself: “How long did it take to get this back pain and how long have I had it?”
-For many conditions, it’s a cumulative effect and you may need several consecutive treatments.
+Many people expect to be cured in an hour an important question to ask yourself: “How long did it take to get this back pain, and how long have I had it?”
+For many conditions, it’s a cumulative effect, and you may need several consecutive treatments.
 Please keep in mind it can take time.

-It is best to not eat for at least 90 minutes before your massage treatment and only a light meal at that time.
+It is best to not eat for at least 90 minutes before your massage treatment and only have a light meal then.

 The body needs time to digest your food.
 This is the same caution you would take when you go swimming or exercising.
 The digestion process directs the blood flow away from your peripheral tissues and concentrates it on the digestive tract.
 Massage draws the blood flow to the area tissues being worked on and therefore draws the blood away from the digestive tract causing poor digestion and possible discomfort.